Skip to main content

 At CELLAXYS, we perform both types of regenerative therapies.

-• PRP therapy: This treatment isolates the platelets from the patient’s blood plasma.
-These platelets are then processed in a centrifuge and reinjected into the patient’s injury site.
 Platelets are the healing components in our body that act as the first line of defense against injuries.
 They contain 10 Growth Factors, release chemical signals, and produce a sticky web called fibrin to support the development of new tissues in the injury site.
-A high number of platelets in the injury site means speedy recovery.

-• Cell-based therapies: These treatments extract healthy cells from the patient’s adipose (fat) tissue or bone marrow, process them, and then reinject them directly at the site of the surgery to help boost the patient’s healing responses.
-The procedure is called Minimally Manipulated Adipose Tissue (MMAT) transplant when the cells are harvested from the adipose tissue.
-If they are taken from the bone marrow, the process is called Bone Marrow Concentrate (BMAC).
+These treatments extract healthy cells from the patient’s adipose (fat) tissue or bone marrow, process them, and then reinject them directly at the surgery site to help boost the patient’s healing responses.

 PRP therapy is performed within 45 minutes, while cell-based therapies take about 1.5 to 2 hours to complete.
 Both are outpatient procedures, meaning you can go home after the process.
 The doctors use live X-rays and ultrasounds to detect the exact transplant location.

-If you would like to learn more about how regenerative therapies can help you recover from herniated disc surgery more quickly, contact the CELLAXYS offices today to set up a consultation.
+By using these therapies in unison, many patients have found relief from post-surgical symptoms and a shorter recovery.
+To learn more about how regenerative therapies can help you recover from herniated disc surgery more quickly, contact the CELLAXYS offices today to schedule a consultation.

 Sources